ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- A database - stores the data of the web pages
+- Datbase - stores the pages data
-- A model - stores the structure of a web page
+- Model - structure the pages data
-- A URL - is the request of a page queries
+- URL - requests the page querie
-- A route - is the request handler of a page queries
+- Route - translates the request for the page querie
-- A controller - is a page queries
+- Controller - performs the page querie
-- A view - is the responce template of a page queries
+- View - formats the responce of the page querie
-- A page display - is the responce of a page queries
+- Page display - Is the responce of the page querie

 # Automation with Laravel